 Bridges, barrages and bays

 Waterside engineering and architecture are the stars of the show on this urban stretch, starting in Newport.
-In the morning light, the Newport Transporter Bridge (one of very few left in the world) looked like it was floating above the Usk.
+In the morning light, the Newport Transporter Bridge (reopens in Summer 2024, it's one of very few transporter bridges left in the world) looked like it was floating above the Usk.
 A buzz through the suburbs of the capital delivered us into regenerated Cardiff Bay, offering plenty of restaurants to refuel – dedicated foodies might see a mushroom shape in the design of the Senedd building!
 A flat, six mile pedal around Cardiff Bay Barrage took us to Penarth Marina, before we watched dusk fall with the ducks at Cosmeston Lakes Country Park.

 Distance: About 20 miles